D-K-E/c-atf-feature-extractor/README.md

 The extractor is pure python as in only\_uses\_four\_standard\_modules:\_itertools\_re\_ast\_unittest\_aka\_as\_light\_as\_it\_gets.
 It takes a c-atf text and spits out a huge python heavily nested dictionary.
 An api would be available in the future for facilitating the usage of it by humans.

 **The Preprocessor is in its alpha stage, don't use it for scholarly work yet.
-Closing of the issue entitled #3 known issues would mark the beta stage.
-By then you can use it for scholarly work.
-The rest of the developpement would be made from the cltk repository.**
+When the milestone Version 0.1 Beta is achieved, you can use it for scholarly work.
+Major releases, like 0.1b or 0.1, will also be contributed to the cltk repository.**

 **The Resulting dictionary contains the following information with regard to text**: